fulcrumgenomics/fqgrep/README.md

           [default: 10]

       --color <COLOR>
           Mark up the matching text.
-The possible values of when are “never”, “always” and “auto”
+The possible values of when are "never", "always" and "auto"

           [default: never]
           [possible values: never, always, auto]